 Do I have to wear a mask in the home?

-According to current CDC guidelines, face coverings are required for indoor gatherings and strongly encouraged for outdoor gatherings, but not required if 6ft distance can be kept.
+According to current CDC guidelines, face coverings are required for indoor gatherings and strongly encouraged for outdoor gatherings for those not vaccinated.

 What is the flow of Sundays at a house?
 Is there a set structure for all the houses to follow?